Statutory payments are payments from your employer including:

 Do call NI Helpline on 0300 200 3500 who should be able to either answer queries or arrange a call back from the Statutory Payments Disputes Team (they say within 2 working days).

 You may be entitled to Maternity Allowance (if you are pregnant) or Employment and Support Allowance (if you are not well enough to work) in which case you should take to your local Jobcentre Plus office.
 If the Jobcentre believes that you may be entitled to a statutory payment they will refer your case to the Revenue.

-You may be referred to the Revenue by the Jobcentre, or you may contact the HMRC directly to ask for a form on which to challenge your employer’s decision.
-You should send the completed form to: Statutory Payments Disputes Team, Benton Park View, Newcastle upon Tyne, NE98 1ZZ, Tel: 0300 056 0630
+You may be referred to the Revenue by the Jobcentre, or you may contact HMRC directly to ask for a form on which to challenge your employer’s decision.
+You should send the completed form to: Statutory Payments Disputes Team, Benton Park View, Newcastle upon Tyne, NE98 1ZZ, Tel: 03003 229 422.

-NOTE: the above phone number is currently extremely busy.
-As a temporary measure HMRC are also accepting queries through the National Insurance Helpline on 0300 200 3500 who should be able to either answer queries or arrange a call back from the Statutory Payments Disputes Team.
+As that phone number gets extremely busy, or if you are a textphone user, HMRC also accept queries through the National Insurance Helpline on 0300 200 3500 who should be able to either answer queries or arrange a call back from the Statutory Payments Disputes Team.

 You should make your application within six months of the earliest date for which your entitlement to statutory payment is in dispute.
 For example, if your employer has not paid you any Statutory Maternity Pay, you should apply to the Revenue within six months of the start of your maternity leave.

 If you can, include any decisions you have received from your employer and any evidence you have used to show your entitlement, for example, the MATB1 form.
 But don’t delay your application if it means you may miss the deadline.